Overview

 The European Union’s General Data Protection Regulation (GDPR) is a sweeping new regulation addressing the handling of personal data and documentation of processes pertaining to personal data processing.
 GDPR applies to all organizations operating within the European Union (EU).
 The regulation came into force 24 May 2016, and became enforceable 25 May 2018.

 Reaching compliance continues to be a major institutional project involving all units throughout the Webster University system.
-Fines for failing to comply with the GDPR provisions can be up to €20,000,000 or 4% of an institution's annual revenue (whichever is higher).
+Fines for failing to comply with the GDPR provisions can be up to 20,000,000 euros or 4% of an institution's annual revenue (whichever is higher).

 Webster University's Director of Global Technology, Risk, Compliance, and Privacy is based out of Vienna.
 Webster University's Global GRC and Privacy Operations Manager is based out of Athens.
 Webster University has designated on-site Privacy Managers at most of its international campuses and at all European sites.

-Information about GDPR and understanding GDPR:
+Information About GDPR and Understanding GDPR

 FAQs